 - globalEDGE Developing An Export Strategy Module- Based on the second chapter of A Basic Guide to Exporting, this module covers:

-- Impact of exporting on overall company strategy
+- The impact of exporting on overall company strategy

 - Questions to ask before exporting